petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/creating-and-managing-search-blueprints.md

 1. Use the ID in the Element's configuration.

-1. Open the Preview sidebar's Attributes modal, and enter
+1. Open the Preview sidebar's _Attributes_ and enter

    Key: `user.is_signed_in`

    Value: `false`

-1. Click _Done_ then enter a search for _test_.
+1. Click _Done_, then enter a search for _test_.

 Now only the uncategorized Web Content Article is returned.
 The other one has been hidden because of the search context attribute that causes the search to behave as if the search User is a Guest.

-This example uses an Element that reads the context variable `user.is_signed_in`: by setting a value manually, you're overriding the existing value so that the Blueprint can demonstrate a certain behavior.
+This example uses an Element that reads the context variable `user.is_signed_in`.
+By setting a value manually, you override the existing value so the Blueprint can demonstrate a certain behavior.
 Because a value already exists in the search context, setting it manually is optional.
 Other Elements have required custom parameters that do not exist within a normal search request's context.
 These must be passed manually into the search context for the Element/Blueprint to function properly, whether testing the Blueprint from the preview sidebar or setting the Blueprint for use on a search page.

 ## What's Next